Ovenbird (family): Taxonomy and systematics

 The phylogenetic tree shown below is based on a large-scale genetic 2020 study of the suboscines by Michael Harvey and collaborators.
-The study found that some of the genera were paraphyletic.
-Adjustments to the classification have eliminated some of the paraphyly.
-The tawny tit-spinetail (Leptasthenura yanacencis) has been moved to the genus Sylviorthorhynchus, the sulphur-bearded spinetail (Cranioleuca sulphurifera) has been moved to the genus Limnoctites and its English name changed to the sulphur-bearded reedhaunter, and the white-bellied spinetail (Synallaxis propinque) has been placed in the monotypic genus Mazaria.
-These changes are included the tree shown below.
+The tawny tit-spinetail (Leptasthenura yanacencis) has been moved to the genus Sylviorthorhynchus, the sulphur-bearded spinetail (Cranioleuca sulphurifera) has been moved to the genus Limnoctites and its English name changed to the sulphur-bearded reedhaunter, and the white-bellied spinetail (Synallaxis propinqua) has been placed in the monotypic genus Mazaria.
+These changes are included in the tree shown below.
 The remaining paraphyletic genera are flagged in the tree by an asterisk.

-In 2009 the large ovenbird family was divided into tribes by Robert Moyle and collaborators.
+In 2009, the large ovenbird family was divided into tribes by Robert Moyle and collaborators.
 The tribes as defined in the 2009 article do not fit well with the revised taxonomy of Harvey and are not included here.
-For example, the tribe Furnariini as defined in the 2009 article is not monophyletic in the Harvey taxonomy.
+For example, the tribe Furnariini as defined in the 2009 article is not monophyletic in the Harvey phylogeny.
 The species numbers in the cladogram are from the list maintained by the International Ornithologists' Union (IOC).

+Fossil record

+Furnariids boast a notable fossil record for a passerine family.
+Numerous fossils comprising multiple skeletal elements, including cranial remains, have facilitated the identification and description of five distinct fossil species.
+Among these, two have been classified within the extant genera Cinclodes and Pseudoseisura, while the remaining three belong into the extinct genus Pseudoseisuropsis.
+All fossil are of Pleistocene age.